andrey-aleshkov/backbone-uikit/README.md

 # backbone-uikit

-This is set of UI components inspired by the iOS UIKit Framework.
+This is a set of UI components inspired by the iOS UIKit Framework.
 The UIKit provides the crucial infrastructure needed to construct and manage web apps.

 ## Classes